SPIRSCSIC/tee-integration/README.md

 cd modules/libgroupsig/src/wrappers/python/ && python3 setup.py bdist_wheel && pip install dist/pygroupsig-1.1.0-cp310-cp310-linux_x86_64.whl
 make -C build -j image && make -C build -j qemu
 ```

+## Clients
+The code of the clients (entities and revokers) can be found under
+`host/gicp_api`.
+There are 3 parts:
+- **server.py**: This code runs in the same machine as the TEE.
+It'll execute the commands
+  through `gdemos.ke`
+- **client.py**: This is the client used by every entity that is in charge of signing assets.
+- **client_rev.py**: This is the client used by entities that have the permission to revoke signature identities.

+The messages between server and clients must be mutually authenticated.
+The server must have
+access to the CA chain in order to validate client certificates.
+> The mutual authentication step can be removed if that is not required.
+Clients must send their certificate if they want to register in a group, that
+certificate will be validated and, if everything is correct and the entity has the permissions,
+the registration will be completed.

+> A script named `test.sh` has been created showing a basic demo of the clients.